- Welcome to

 In the event that the Music Tutor is absent an alternative lesson time will be scheduled.
 If this is not possible a refund will be issued, or reduced fees applied to the following term.
 If a student is ill on the day of the lesson the Music Tutor must be notified by 8am on that day.
 With sufficient notification lessons will be rescheduled (or refunded, or reduced fees applied to the following term if rescheduling is not possible).
 If a student’s lesson falls on a public holiday an alternative time will be rescheduled, or a refund issued.

-All students who learn an instrument with an Instrumental Tutor at St Paul’s are required to be a member of an appropriate ensemble or ensembles.
+All students who learn an instrument with an Instrumental Tutor at St Paul’s are required to be a member of an appropriate ensemble or ensembles (with the exception of piano and guitar students).
 This allows them to more fully develop skills of musicianship and enjoy the pleasure of making music with their friends and fellow students.
-When the Instrumental Tutor ascertains that the student is of a proficient level for ensemble involvement, the student will be placed in an appropriate ensemble for their skill level and instrument.
+When the Music Tutor ascertains that the student is of a proficient level for ensemble involvement, the student will be placed in an appropriate ensemble for their skill level and instrument.